 Your business needs energy to operate.
-But it certainly doesn’t need to spend over the odds on that energy.
+But it certainly doesn’t need to spend over the odds on energy.
 At Switch Plan, we’re not just passionate about helping domestic energy consumers save money.
 We also care a great deal about business energy consumers too!
 After all, enterprises like yours are what keeps our country prosperous.
 You employ our citizens.
 You supply our goods and services.
 You are part of the commercial and economic engine that keeps Britain running!
 It’s only right that we help find you the most affordable fuel on which to run!

 Business Energy explained